inBeat/inbeat-website/content/top-influencers/instagram/fashion/italy/rome/_index.md

 ---
-title: Top 10 Fashion Instagram Influencers In Rome In 2023
+title: Top 10 Fashion Instagram Influencers In Rome In 2024
 description: >-
-  Find top fashion Instagram influencers in Rome in 2023.
-Most popular hashtags: #fashion #style #rome #italy.
+  Find top fashion Instagram influencers in Rome in 2024.
+Most popular hashtags: #fashion #rome #shooting #style.
 platform: Instagram
-hits: 171
+hits: 183
-text_top: Discover the best Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: Our database holds 171 Instagram influencers like this in Rome, Italy for you to work with.
+text_bottom: Our database aggregates 183 Instagram influencers like this in Rome, Italy for you to connect with.
 profiles:
   - username: "melastyle"
     fullname: >-